foodfight/showz/scripts/episode-x-jesserobbins.md

 * Exploit Compelling Events
 * Conference videos are great but rarely include the Q&A and post-presentation discussions that the presenter has with individuals from the audience.
 How did people respond to your talk, what questions did they have?
 What feedback did they share?

+### Emergency Services

+* How did you go from operations to fire fighting, and why did you come back?
+* What do you think operations and emergency services have in commmon?
+* Is there value in cross-training operations people with emergency management?
+* What are the Incident Command System (ICS) classes and do you think operations people should take them?

 ### Community

 * You're the Chief Community Officer at Opscode...what's new in the community?